Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Defeating Backdoor Detection

-\textbf{STRIP}.
-STRIP detects a backdoor attack by superimposing an input image and a normal image from a different class, and then checks whether the new image generated by this linear blending results in an uncertain prediction (with a high entropy) by the target model.
+\ignore{ \textbf{STRIP}.
+STRIP~\cite{strip} detects a backdoor attack by superimposing an input image over normal images, and then checks whether the superimposed images lead to uncertain predictions (with a high entropy) by the target model.
 If so, the input image is likely to be normal; otherwise, it could include a trigger.
-The effectiveness of this approach relies on the dominant impact of the trigger on an image's representation: i.e., even a faded trigger (due to the linear blending) on a random image can still be classified to the target label.
+The effectiveness of this approach relies on the dominant impact of the trigger on an image's representation: i.e., even a trigger on a random image can still be classified to the target label.

-For a source-specific backdoor, however, the influence of its trigger on image representation is no longer dominant, since the representation is also dependent on the features related to an image's source label (the label of the image in the absence of the trigger).
-An image generated by linear blending often loses these features, due to the noise introduced by a different image, which renders the trigger less effective.
-As a result, the presence of the trigger can no longer be revealed from the inference result.
+For a source-specific backdoor, however, the impact of its trigger on the image representation is not dominant, as the representation is also dependent on the features related to an image's source label (the label of the image without the trigger).
+An image generated by superimposing often loses these features, due to the noise introduced by a different image, which renders the trigger less effective.
+Hence, the presence of the trigger can be hardly revealed from the inference result.

-In our research, we evaluated the effectiveness of STRIP against TaCT.
-Specifically, the linear blending process it uses works as follows:

-where $x_{blend}$ is the blended image, $x_{test}$ is the current input image and $x_{other}$ is the normal image from another class.
-In our study, we tested STRIP by first setting $\alpha = 0.5$, i.e., the average of these two images pixel by pixel.
-Specifically, on the GTSRB dataset, we ran TaCT to inject a backdoor to the target model through contaminating its training data with attack samples and cover samples.
-Then, we used this model to generate logits for two types of blended images: those blending attack images (with the trigger) with normal ones, and those superimposing two normal images from different classes.

-Fig~\ref{fig:entropy_STRIP} compares the entropy of the logits from these images.
-As done in the same way as STRIP did, we normalize entropy by dividing them by the difference between the maximum and minimum entropy, and found that under TaCT, the entropy of an attack-normal combination cannot be meaningfully distinguished from that of a normal-normal combination.
-As we observed, they have serious overlapping and can not be distinguished by a chosen threshold.

-Further, we investigated the impact of the blending ratio $\alpha$.
-Fig~\ref{fig:alpha_STRIP} shows the primary entropy (before normalization).
-We found that no matter how $\alpha$ is chosen STRIP cannot distinguish between the images with the trigger and those without.

-\textbf{SentiNet}.
-SentiNet takes a different path to detect infected images.
-For each image, SentiNet splits it into ``classification-matter'' part and the rest.
-Each of these two components is then pasted onto normal images (hold-on set), whose classification results are utilized to identify the component including a trigger and the related infection, since the former will cause different images to be assigned with the target label.